BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 Grimbeorn must re-roll all failed To Wound rolls.

-**PARTICIPANTS**

-**Good:** Grimbeorn; 12 Beornings: 8 with hand-and-a-half axe, 4 with great bow.

-**Evil:** 2 Orc Captains with shield; 24 Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers.

 ![](../media/scenarios/defence_of_the_north/attack_on_the_beornings.jpg)

 ---

 ## BURNING OF MIRKWOOD

+**PARTICIPANTS**

+**Good:** Tauriel; Mirkwood Captain; Mirkwood Ranger Captain; 12 Mirkwood Elves: 4 with shield, 4 with Elven-made glaive, 4 with Elf bow; 10 Mirkwood Rangers.

+**Evil:** Razgûsh, War Leader of the North; The Spider Queen; Orc Captain with shield; 24 Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers; 2 Mirkwood Spiders; 2 Giant Spiders; 1 Bat Swarm.

 **LAYOUT**